Howey: Biden, Trump and Shawn Fain’s UAW

 Fain pointed out that last year Biden went to Belvidere, Ill., when the Stellantis plant was scheduled to close.
 "He stood with those workers," Fain said.
 "He helped us save a community, and helped bring not one plant but two plants back to life.”

-U.S. Rep. Jim Banks, the Republican who has done more to shift the GOP away from the Wall Street/county club set to a more blue collar base, tweeted on Wednesday, "More proof big union bosses don’t represent their rank and file members well who will overwhelmingly vote for Donald Trump."
+U.S. Rep. Jim Banks, the Republican who has done more to shift the GOP away from the Wall Street/county club set to a more blue collar base, tweeted recently, "More proof big union bosses don’t represent their rank and file members well; who will overwhelmingly vote for Donald Trump."

 As chair of the U.S. House Republican Study Committee, Banks oversaw the forging of a memo seeking that political realignment.
 "President Trump gave the Republican Party a political gift: We are now the party supported by most working-class voters.
 The question is whether Republicans reject that gift or unwrap it and permanently become the Party of the Working Class.”